-The Trustees have appointed Mercer as the investment adviser to the Scheme.
-Mercer provides advice as and when the Trustees require it, as well as raising any investment-related issues, of which it believes the Trustees should be aware.
+The Trustees have appointed Isio Group Limited ("Isio") as the investment adviser to the Scheme.
+Isio provides advice as and when the Trustees require it, as well as raising any investment-related issues, of which it believes the Trustees should be aware.

-Matters on which Mercer expects to provide advice to the Trustees include the following:
+Matters on which Isio expects to provide advice to the Trustees include the following:

-- Setting of investment objectives - Determining investment strategy and asset allocation - Determining an appropriate investment structure - Liaising with Mercer to determine funds and investment managers that are suitable to meet the Trustees' objectives - Setting cashflow management (investment and withdrawal) policies (see Appendix 3) - How any significant changes in the investment managers' organisation could affect the interests of the Scheme - How any changes in the investment environment could present either opportunities or problems for the Scheme
+- · Setting of investment objectives - · Determining investment strategy and asset allocation - · Determining an appropriate investment structure - Determining funds and investment managers that are suitable to meet the Trustees' objectives - Setting cashflow management (investment and withdrawal) policies (see Appendix 2) - How any significant changes in the investment managers' organisation could affect the interests of the Scheme

+How any changes in the investment environment could present either opportunities or problems for the Scheme

-The Trustees may seek advice from Mercer with regard to both strategic and tactical investment decisions (see Section 4 - Investment Strategy); however, they recognise that they retain responsibility for all such decisions, including those that concern investments and disinvestments relating to cashflows (see Appendix 3).
-Mercer may be proactive in advising the Trustees regarding tactical investment decisions; however, there is no responsibility placed on Mercer to be proactive in all circumstances.
+The Trustees may seek advice from Isio with regard to both strategic and tactical investment decisions (see Section 4 - Investment Strategy); however, they recognise that they retain responsibility for all such decisions, including those that concern investments and disinvestments relating to cashflows (see Appendix 2).
+Isio may be proactive in advising the Trustees regarding tactical investment decisions; however, there is no responsibility placed on Isio to be proactive in all circumstances.

 The Trustees monitor the performance of the Scheme's investment managers against their benchmarks.
-Mercer will provide performance monitoring reports to aid the Trustees in this process.
-Mercer makes a fund based charge which covers the services of Mercer's services as specified within the addendum to the Implemented Investment Consultancy Services Agreement (ICA).
-Any additional services provided by Mercer will be remunerated primarily on a time-cost basis.
+Isio will provide performance monitoring reports to aid the Trustees in this process.
+Isio charges a fixed fee for the core services covered by the Scheme's engagement letter (dated 26 February 2021).
+For any tasks which fall outside of the core services, Isio will, whenever possible, agree a scope and fee in advance.

-In particular, Mercer does not receive commission or any other payments in respect of the Scheme that might affect the impartiality of their advice, and as noted below, any discounts negotiated by Mercer with the underlying managers and these discounts are passed on in full to the Scheme.
+Isio does not receive commission or any other payments in respect of the Scheme that might affect the impartiality of their advice, and as noted below, any discounts negotiated by Isio with the underlying managers are passed on in full to the Scheme.